meekostuff/HyperFrameset/README.md

 **NOTE** There is not always a notification **after** `pageOut`.
-For instance, if the next page is ready before the transition duration has expired then the new nodes replace the old nodes directly, rather than transitioning through the decor placeholders.
+For instance, if the next page is ready before the transition duration has expired then the new nodes replace the old nodes directly, rather than transitioning through the frameset placeholders.

-**Example:** A simple way to achieve a fade-out / fade-in effect on page transition is to use the following in the decor document:
+**Example:** A simple way to achieve a fade-out / fade-in effect on page transition is to use the following in the frameset document:

 	<script>
 	Meeko.panner.config({